alex1115alex/CraigslistBot/README.md

 Create a new ProtonMail account, and create a folder called craigslistBotFolder.
 This is the only folder you should have.
 I use ProtonMail for email verification for login and posting.

-Load your Amazon links into your Amazon links file (one link per line)
+Copy your Amazon product page links into your Amazon links file (one link per line).

 Then, call the bot like this: